Freedom of religion in Bulgaria: Legal and policy framework

-The constitution provides for freedom of religion, and other laws and policies contributed to the generally free practice of religion.
+The constitution provides for freedom of religion, and other laws and policies have contributed to the generally free practice of religion.
 The government generally enforces these provisions, and citizens have the right to sue the government for violations of religious freedom.

 The 2002 Denominations Act allows private religious exercise if members of the religious community are the only persons present, and public religious exercise if the exercise is also open to persons not belonging to the respective religious community.

-The constitution stipulates that Eastern Orthodox Christianity, represented by the BOC, is the traditional religion.
+The constitution stipulates that Eastern Orthodox Christianity, represented by the Bulgarian Orthodox Church (BOC), is the traditional religion.
 The 2002 Denominations Act designates the Metropolitan of Sofia as the BOC's patriarch and establishes the BOC as a legal entity, exempting it from court registration mandatory for all other religious groups that wish to acquire national legal recognition.
 The state budget allocated $1.8 million (three million leva) for registered religious groups.
 Of the total amount, $1.4 million (2.3 million leva) was allocated for the BOC, $113,000 (180,000 leva) for the Muslim community, $25,000 (40,000 leva) for the Armenian Apostolic Church, $18,000 (30,000 leva) for the Jewish community, and $25,000 (40,000 leva) for other registered denominations.

 To receive national legal recognition, denominations applied for official court registration, which was generally granted.
 The Council of Ministers' Religious Confessions Directorate, formerly responsible for the registration of religious groups, provides "expert opinions" on registration matters upon request of the court.
 All applicants have the right to appeal negative registration decisions to the court of appeals.
 The 2002 Denominations Act does not require local formal registration of denominations, although in the past some local authorities insisted that branches register locally.
 Some concerns remained that the act does not adequately specify the consequences of failure to register.

 The government observes the following religious holidays as national holidays: Orthodox Christmas, Good Friday, and Easter.
 In addition, the government respects the holidays of non-Orthodox religious groups, such as Muslim, Catholic, Jewish, evangelicals, and Baha'i, and grants their members nonworking days.

 The constitution prohibits the formation of political parties along religious lines, but there were concerns that some parties exploited religious problems for political purposes.

 The law allows the publication of religious media and the distribution of religious literature.
 However, some municipal ordinances require local permits for literature distribution in public places.

 Public schools offer an optional religious education course that covers Christianity and Islam.
 The course examines the historical, philosophical, and cultural aspects of religion and introduces students to the moral values of different religious groups.
 All officially registered religious groups can request that their religious beliefs be included in the course's curriculum.

 The government does not permit religious headdresses on official photos for national identity documents.